 A member of the National Athletic Trainers’ Association, Ziolkowski has been the Head Athletic Trainer for Memphis 901 FC since March 2019 after joining the club from Christian Brothers University where she served as the Assistant Athletic Trainer.
 Prior to coming to Memphis in 2015, Ziolkowski has worked in Southaven, Miss. with the Mississippi Riverkings Hockey Association and in Indianapolis, Ind. with the Community Health Network and Indy Eleven.

 Ziolkowski studied at Ball State University where she received a bachelor’s degree in athletic training before receiving her master’s degree in kinesiology from Indiana University Purdue University-Indianapolis while serving as a Graduate Assistant Athletic Trainer.
-Ziolkowski is from South Bend, Ind. and has lived in Memphis for the past six years.
-Ziolkowski is a recent mother to a baby boy, AJ, with her significant other, Justin.
+Ziolkowski is from South Bend, Ind. and has lived in Memphis for the past seven years.
+Ziolkowski is a recent mother to a baby boy, Andrew, with her significant other, Justin.

 Holt was named Memphis 901 FC Director of Performance in 2021.
 In her current role, she leads, designs, implements, and analyzes the strength and fitness of the players as well as their nutrition and health, on and off the pitch.
 This is her second season with 901 FC, serving as the Team Sports Nutritionist and Assistant Strength & Conditioning Coach for the 2020 season.
 She was born and raised in Memphis and graduated from the University of Mississippi while also working within their Sports Nutrition & Performance department.